robyc73/hangperson/docs/part_0_create_saas_app.md

 web: bundle exec rackup config.ru -p $PORT
 ```

 This tells Heroku to start a single web worker (Dyno) using essentially the same command line you used to start Rack locally.
 Note that in some cases, a `Procfile` is not necessary since Heroku can infer from your files how to start the app.
 However, it's always better to be explicit.

-Your local repo is now ready to deploy to Heroku:
+Your local Cloud9 repo is now ready to deploy to Heroku:

 ```
 $ git push heroku master
 ```

 (`master` refers to which branch of the remote Heroku repo we are pushing to.
 We'll learn about branches later in the course, but for now, suffice it to say that you can only deploy to the `master` branch on Heroku.)
 This push will create a running instance of your app at some URL ending with `herokuapp.com`.
-Enter that URL in a new browser tab to see your app running live.
+Enter that URL in a new browser tab (not in the Cloud9 IDE) to see your app running live.
 Congratulations, you did it--your app is live!

 Summary
 -------